dd9jn/rfc4880bis/crypto-refresh.md

   Moreover, implementations of OpenPGP-MIME {{RFC3156}} already have a requirement for ASCII armor so those implementations will necessarily have support.

 - What this document calls Legacy packet format {{legacy-packet-format}} is what older documents called the "old packet format".
-  It is the packet format of the legacy PGP 2 implementation.
+  It is the packet format used by legacy implementations.
   Older RFCs called the current OpenPGP packet format {{openpgp-packet-format}} the "new packet format".

 ## Constrained Legacy Fingerprint Storage for v6 Keys